Public Prosecutor (TV series)

 Public Prosecutor is an American television series produced in 1947–1948, which first aired in 1951.
+It was the first dramatic series to be shot on film instead of being performed and broadcast live.
+It was originally planned to be broadcast on the NBC Television Network, but the series' 20-minute length caused the show to be problematic.
+It was renamed Crawford Mystery Theatre and was shown on the Dumont Television Network.

 Broadcast history

 Public Prosecutor was the first dramatic series to be shot on film (in this case, 16 mm film to save production costs), instead of being performed and broadcast live.

 John Howard starred in the title role of public prosecutor Stephen Allen, along with Anne Gwynne as his secretary Patricia Kelly and Walter Sande as his assistant Evans.
 Each story began with the cast members addressing the camera (representing the TV viewers) directly, welcoming them to the office and bringing them up to date on the current case.
 The supporting casts were familiar from theatrical B movies and serials of the day.

 The format was patterned after daytime radio dramas, which ran in 15-minute installments.
 Jerry Fairbanks Productions filmed the pilot episode in Hollywood in 1947.
 After the NBC Television Network picked up the series, Fairbanks filmed 26 episodes for a planned network premiere in September 1948.
 The completed films ran about 17-1/2 minutes each, like MGM's theatrical Crime Does Not Pay short subjects.
 Producer Fairbanks, who had made shorts for theaters since the late 1930s, may have foreseen Public Prosecutor having a second life as a theatrical series; the two-reel length was ideal for movie theaters, but too long for a 15-minute TV show and too short for a half-hour show.

 Public Prosecutor was pulled from the network schedule when NBC decided it preferred 30-minute episodes.

 Production of the still-unseen series was suspended in October 1948 due to high costs and the lack of a national sponsor.
 Instead, the NBC anthology series Your Show Time became American television's first filmed dramatic series to be broadcast, in January 1949.
 The earliest syndicated airings of Public Prosecutor were in February 1951.

 The DuMont Television Network broadcast the series as Crawford Mystery Theatre (named after sponsor Crawford Clothes) September 6–27, 1951, and continuing locally until February 28, 1952.
 The producers turned it into a panel show to fill out the program to 30 minutes.
 Each week, three guest panelists watched an episode, which was halted just before the climax.
 Each panelist then tried to guess the identity of the guilty party.
 Veteran radio announcer and future game-show host Warren Hull presided over the half-hour version of Public Prosecutor.